-The key advantages of Mount Linton are its size and determination to be a leader in genetics.
+Among the key advantages of Mount Linton are not only its size but the determination to be a leader in genetics.
 Recording the Angus herd began in 1991, followed by the Texel flock in 1995, and more recently the Suftex.

-The genetic trend graphs show tremendous improvement and sire performance is backed up by the achievements of the commercial sheep and cattle operations run on the Station.
+The genetic trend graphs show tremendous improvement and sire performance that are backed up by the achievements of the commercial sheep and cattle operations run on the Station.

-Mount Linton’s biggest challenge is the Southland climate and we are focused on producing genetics that survives and thrives in a harsh environment, as well as producing a quality product for the end consumer.
+Mount Linton’s biggest challenge is the Southland climate and we are focused on producing genetics that survive and thrive in such an environment, as well as sustainably producing the highest quality product for the end consumer.

 History OF MOUNT LINTON

 The Early Years

 In 1856 Tasmanian John Bogle purchased 80,000 acres of land in Western Southland, New Zealand.
 More than 140 years later, this land stands at the centrepiece of Mount Linton – a large, financially viable, integrated agribusiness.

 While today Mount Linton is one of the country’s more successful agricultural ventures, its early owners were plagued with problems.
 Heavy flooding, snow storms and rabbit problems forced many of them off the property.
 Advances in engineering and agricultural technology have since made these issues a thing of the past.
 Such innovations arrived too late, however, for one early owner, Scott William Clark, who, in the 1860s, developed the Mount Linton brand which is still in use.

 In 1878 a new era began with the property being purchased by Colonel Chalmers, Dr Inglis and Reginald McKinnon.
 Taking the existing brand, the men changed the face of the property, making it both a business success and one of the country’s social centres.

 At the turn of the century the Station began a period of intense development.
 WJA McGregor acquired the property and immediately increased its carrying capacity.